How to Prepare for the PCCN Exam

 While the PCCN Exam Handbook contains a handful of sample exam questions, the Practice PCCN Exam Questions booklet includes a compilation of 120 questions to help you prepare to take the PCCN exam.
 Correct answers with rationales, along with the test plan and exam bibliography, are included.
 Pricing is $12 for AACN members and $14 for nonmembers.
 This product, #200405, can be purchased in the AACN Online Bookstore.

 An online Self-Assessment Exam (SAE) for the PCCN exam is available for purchase for $50.
 The SAE provides practice questions written by many of the same volunteers who wrote the certification exam items.
 Each item on the SAE includes rationales for correct and incorrect answers.
 CERP credit is awarded upon completion if a score of 70% or more is achieved.

 Exam Review Course

 Consider taking or purchasing an exam review course.
-Courses are offered across the U.S. or consider taking an exam review at AACN's NTI Conference held each year in May or at TRENDS Conferences.
+Courses are offered across the U.S. or consider taking an exam review at AACN's NTI Conference held each year in May.
 AACN's Online Bookstore features a variety of educational and clinical products including video and audio review courses that you may find helpful.

 Consider forming a small exam study group to share ideas.
 Candidates who pool their resources and study together may be more confident in their knowledge and more likely to succeed at passing the exam.
 Consider scheduling to test at the same time, traveling to the testing site together and supporting one another every step of the way.